-We will quantify the performance of the acoustic switch by measuring its gain, which is the ratio of the amplitude of the displacement spectrum at the driving frequency for the output versus that of the input particle (via ports 1) and 3).
+We will quantify the performance of the acoustic switch by measuring its gain, which is the ratio of the amplitude of the displacement spectrum at the driving frequency for the output versus that of the input particle (via ports 1 and 3).
 We find that the ratio of the gain for the on and off states of the device can be four orders of magnitude or larger.
 We also characterize the time required to switch between the on and off states and vice versa.
 We find that there is a trade-off between the switching time and gain ratio.
 We achieve the fastest switching times for devices with the smallest gain ratios between the on and off states.
 In addition, we investigated the effect of contact breaking on the performance of granular acoustic switches.
 We find that when changes in pressure cause contact breaking in the device, the performance of the switch is degraded.
 In particular, devices with contact breaking can only achieve modest gain ratios, where the gain for the on state is 1.5 orders of magnitude larger than that for the off state.
 We also studied the performance of the acoustic switch when we adjust the sizes of a single versus multiple grains to induce changes in pressure.
 Adjusting the sizes of multiple grains allows the device to achieve larger gain ratios.
-In addition, since it is typically difficult to generate 2D granular crystals containing grains with different masses in both simulations and experiments [16, 17], we also describe a method to generate granular crystals in 2D using circular grains that include small circular knobs on their surfaces.
-Using molecular dynamics simulations with advanced sampling techniques allows us to determine the number and placement of the knobs that yield the most efficient 2D crystallization.
+In addition, since it is typically difficult to generate 2D granular crystals containing grains with different masses in both simulations and experiments [17, 18], we also describe a method to generate granular crystals in 2D using circular grains that include small circular knobs on their surfaces.
+We employ discrete element method simulations with advanced sampling techniques to determine the number and placement of the knobs that yield the most efficient 2D crystallization.
+We then estimate the time required to achieve crystallized configurations in vibration experiments on granular materials.